Lebanon extends shutdown by two weeks to April 12

 BEIRUT (Reuters) - Lebanon is set to extend a countrywide lockdown by two weeks until April 12 to combat the spread of coronavirus.

-Lebanon has recorded 333 cases of coronavirus, which has caused six deaths in the country so far.
+Lebanon said on Thursday it had recorded 368 cases of coronavirus including 35 new cases since the day before, with six deaths in the country so far.

 A request to extend the lockdown was agreed at a meeting of the supreme defence council on Thursday attended by senior officials including the president, prime minister, the health minister and the army chief.